worldOfTheWeb/Bank-Management-System/README.md

 ## Overview

 The goal of this project is to build a fully working Bank system based on real scenarios.
-The project involves loading data in Database using Python and MySQL, transforming the data and loading it back to the database.
+The project involves loading data in Database using Python, Pandas and SQLAlchemy transforming the data and loading it back to the database.

 ## Project Goals